Freshwater farm plans

 Freshwater farm plans will need to be audited within 12 months of the initial certification.

 Freshwater farm plan auditors will be appointed by regional councils.
 Regional councils will make a list of auditors available.
+This information is also available on the freshwater farm plan certifier and auditor register.

 Farmers must arrange for an auditor to audit their farm and support them to conduct the audit.